GRADUATION PROGRAM IN BIOMEDICAL ENGINEERING

 VIII.
 Qualifying Examination

 Before the start of 5th semester, each student is required to take a Qualifying Examination.
-The examining committee, designated the Qualifying Examination Committee, shall consist of the thesis advisor, three other members of the Brown Faculty (one whose primary faculty appointment is in the School of Engineering and one whose primary faculty appointment is in the Division of Biology and Medicine), and, where possible, an authority in the area of the thesis research from another institution.
+The examining committee, designated the Qualifying Examination Committee, shall consist of the thesis advisor, three other members of the Brown Faculty (one whose primary appointment is as faculty in the School of Engineering and one whose primary appointment is as faculty in the Division of Biology and Medicine), and, where possible, an authority in the area of the thesis research from another institution.
 At least one member of the committee must also be a member of the Graduate Program Committee (who will give continuity from exam to exam).
-Members of the committee will be asked to serve by the thesis advisor after being selected jointly by the advisor and the student.
-The thesis advisor will send a memo to the Graduate Program Director listing the membership of the committee for inclusion in the student's file.
-The thesis advisor will also schedule the meeting time of this committee, but should not chair the committee.
-The Program Director will designate the chair of the committee.
+The student and thesis advisor will jointly select members of the committee, extending requests to serve in a timely manner.
+The student or thesis advisor will send a memo to the Graduate Program Director and Coordinator listing the membership of the committee for inclusion in the student's file.
+The thesis advisor will also schedule the meeting time of this committee but should not chair the committee.
+The Program Director will designate the chair of the committee, which typically will be the Graduate Program Committee representative.
 Requests for delays in achieving the stated deadline will be reviewed by the Steering Committee of the Graduate Program before approval of the request by that committee.

 IX.
 Thesis Advisory Committee

 Each Ph.D. candidate will have a Thesis Advisory Committee, consisting of the thesis advisor, three other members of the Brown Faculty (one whose primary faculty appointment is in the School of Engineering and one whose primary faculty appointment is in the Division of Biology and Medicine), and an authority in the area of the thesis research from another institution.
-Members of the committee will be asked to serve by the thesis advisor after being selected jointly by the advisor and the student.
+The student and thesis advisor will jointly select members of the committee, extending requests to serve in a timely manner.
 Members of the Qualifying Examination Committee are encouraged to serve as members of the Thesis Advisory Committee.
-The thesis advisor will send a memo to the Graduate Program Director listing the membership of the Thesis Advisory Committee, for inclusion in the student's file.
+The student or thesis advisor will send a memo to the Graduate Program Director and Coordinator listing the membership of the Thesis Advisory Committee for inclusion in the student's file.
 The thesis advisor will also schedule the meeting times of this committee and will chair the committee.
 The student and thesis advisor should arrange a meeting of the Brown affiliated members of the Thesis Advisory Committee at least once a year after completion of the Qualifying Examination.
 The purpose of this committee is to follow the progress of the student, to help the student with difficulties encountered in the dissertation research, and to aid with the evolution of the project.
 These meetings could be scheduled for the intersession between semesters in the academic year, a time when both faculty and students are likely to be available and free of teaching responsibilities.
 The student will prepare a written report of progress and proposed work to be distributed to committee members prior to each annual meeting.
 Examples of an acceptable annual report include a manuscript published, submitted, or in preparation along with a detailed description of planned experiments.
 Following the annual meeting, the thesis advisor will prepare, and the committee will review, a written evaluation of the student's progress.
-A copy of the student's and advisor’s annual progress report must be sent to the Program Director for inclusion in the student's file.
+A copy of the student's and advisor's annual progress report must be sent to the Program Director for inclusion in the student's file.